Culvert Restoration Program

 d.
 Search for funding to help pay for new installations

 The Culvert Restoration Program is successful due to a collaborative partnership of local governments and agencies.
-Key partners of the program in addition to BRWA are the US Fish and Wildlife Service, Wisconsin DNR, Ashland County, Iron County, Bayfield County, local town officials and road crews, and streamside landowners.
+Key partners of the program in addition to SRWA are the US Fish and Wildlife Service, Wisconsin DNR, Ashland County, Iron County, Bayfield County, local town officials and road crews, and streamside landowners.

 For more information on the Culvert Restoration Program please contact Tony Janisch, Executive Director, at 682-2003 or firstname.lastname@example.org